aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-autocad-images-to-pdf/_index.md

 ## Introduction

-Are you looking to seamlessly **export AutoCAD PDF** using Java?
-Look no further!
+Are you looking to **convert DWG to PDF** using Java?
+Look no longer!
 In this tutorial we’ll walk you through converting AutoCAD images to PDF with Aspose.CAD for Java, a powerful library that makes the **convert DWG to PDF** process effortless.
 By the end you’ll understand how to **save CAD as PDF**, apply custom rasterization settings, and work with an Aspose.CAD license for production use.

 ## Quick Answers
 - **Can I convert DWG to PDF with Java?** Yes, Aspose.CAD for Java handles DWG, DXF and many other formats.